 How can we track and measure health inequalities?

-Provisional statistics on life expectancy published by National Records of Scotland (NRS) showed that in 2020-2022 the average life expectancy was estimated to be 76.5 years for males and 80.7 years for females.
+Statistics on life expectancy published by National Records of Scotland (NRS) in 2024 showed that in 2021-2023 life expectancy was 80.9 years for females and 76.9 years for males.
+Scotland continues to have the lowest life expectancy of other UK countries.

 The statistics above show how significant, unfair and unjust the effect of health inequalities can be.
 Widespread, worsening health inequalities in Scotland are causing people in our most deprived communities to effectively lose years of their potential lifespan and decades of good health, compared to those in our most affluent communities.